Pretorian/workshop-band-app/workshop/05-access-kubernetes.md

 You must already have a [cluster created](https://console.bluemix.net/docs/containers/container_index.html#container_index).
 Here are the steps to access your cluster.

+>Note: If your terminal is still running the LoopBack app from the previous step, you can open a new terminal or exit the LoopBack process (Ctrl/Cmd + C).

 ## Install IBM Cloud Kubernetes Service command line utilities

 1. Install the IBM Cloud [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).